cisco-ce/workspace-integrations-nodejs/README.md

 * Automatically handles access tokens for you
 * Automatically refreshes the access token when necessary
 * Object-oriented API, no need to deal with HTTP calls
-* JSXAPI-like syntax for
+* Access device data:
-  * Querying devices for status
+  * Querying for status
   * Getting and setting device configurations
-  * Invoking command on devices
+  * Invoking commands
-  * Subscribing to events and status changes on the devices
+  * Subscribing to events and status changes

 ## Installation